 Purpose:

 To plan and direct all phases of store operation as efficiently as possible to achieve maximum sales and profitability.
 To follow company policies, meet budget and sales goals by controlling costs/expenses.
+Establishes store as a community partner by developing relationships with customers and creating positive rapport.

 Essential Functions: